jackmschroeder/Election-Analytics/Posts/week7.md

 (1) Every indicator except for the monthly increase in tests is significantly and negatively correlated with support for Trump.
 This is a good sign and in the expected direction (it would be weird if more deaths was associated with higher Trump support).

-(2) Worringly, though, the adjusted r-squareds are low (model 1 has the highest at 0.11) and the standard errors are high (model 3's is 10.4 points in the polling average).
+(2) Worryingly, though, the adjusted r-squareds are low (model 1 has the highest at 0.11) and the standard errors are high (model 3's is 10.4 points in the polling average).

 Since these models are very simple, I decided to see if my concerns were valid by including 2016 Trump vote share as a control in each of the models.
 I ran this lagged vote share variable by itself to predict Trump's polling average, then applied lagged vote share to all four of the models: